|

 1) Order online.
 Click on the Buy Now button below to order your certificate(s) through Paypal.
 CERTIFICATES HAVE A 4 MONTH EXPIRATION DATE AND ARE NON-REFUNDABLE.

-2) Send a check/money order made payable to New Jersey House Rabbit Society to: NJHRS, Attn: Janine Motta, 21 Hollow Rd, Glen Gardner, NJ 08826 IMPORTANT: The certificate cost (paid to NJHRS) covers only the actual surgery, anesthesia & pain medications.
-You will also be financially responsible for the following (paid to the vet).
+2) Send a check/money order made payable to New Jersey House Rabbit Society to: NJHRS, Attn: Janine Motta, 21 Hollow Rd, Glen Gardner, NJ 08826 IMPORTANT: The certificate cost (paid to NJHRS) covers only the actual surgery, anesthesia & pain medications before and during surgery.
+You will also be financially responsible (paid to the vet) for a pre-surgery visit, take home medications and a few other items, such as laser therapy, if desired.
 These will typically be $120 - $185, more if doing bloodwork.
-We recognize this raises the cost, but it will still be less than what most vets charge for these services.
+We recognize this raises the cost, but it will still be less than what most practices who are not in our program charge for these services.
 Everything has gone up these days and unfortunately this impacts our program.

 ◘